 Strong ethical awareness is an essential competency for mediators and arbitrators.
 Alternative Dispute Resolution is no longer a risk-free environment for mediators and other neutrals.
 As codes of conduct and grievance processes proliferate and second-guessing and litigation increase, you must become better aware of the variety of ethical dilemmas you will face.

 Ethics in Mediation and Arbitration improves your ethical awareness and develops your competency for addressing sticky ethical situations.
 In this course you'll gain the clarity about the ethics of neutral roles and practice techniques to apply in practice.
 Sarah Miller Espinosa, a skilled neutral and expert in ethics, will guide you as you explore complex and real situations and cases that present ethical challenges.
 This work will prepare you to act ethically in your work as a neutral.

 By the program's completion, you will be well prepared to become a qualified employment law mediator.
-You will also be awarded CLE credits for completion of the training.
 The Employment Law Mediator Training program focuses first on employment law that is applicable to employment mediation, then on in-depth role-playing to help you learn and practice the skills to facilitate the process.
-Instruction is available October 21st - 25th, 2019 in New York City at the midtown offices of Cornell University's School of Industrial and Labor Relations.
-Dates for 2020 are not yet determined.
+Instruction is now available online for the one-month asynchronous knowledge building, followed by the synchronous five-day online training.